ustunb/disparate-impact/README.md

 # disparate-impact

-Code for "An Information-Theoretic View on Disparate Impact"
+Code for the paper [On the Direction of Discrimination: An Information-Theoretic Analysis of Disparate Impact in ML](https://scholar.harvard.edu/files/hao/files/fullversion.pdf)